22man67hh/office-care/README.md

 ## 🚀 Features

-- ✅ Drag-and-drop task movement (Kanban-style)
+- ✅ Drag-and-drop task movement (Trello-style)
 - 🎨 Styled with TailwindCSS
 - 🔐 Role-based access using Spatie Permission
 - 👑 Admin panel to manage permissions and roles